Polska / śląskie

 Гливице [j. rosyjski]

-The town of Gliwice is the county’s seat in the Silesian province.
-It is located in the Silesian Highlands, by Kłodnica River and its right tributary Bytomka and Gliwicki Canal.
+The town of Gliwice, seat of Gliwice County, is located in southern Poland, Śląskie Province.
+It is located in the Silesian Highlands, by Kłodnica River, its right tributary Bytomka and Gliwicki Canal.

 Between 1582 and 1584, Emperor Rudolph II confirmed the earlier edict ordering Jews to leave the Habsubrg hereditary lands and settle only in special enclaves.
 The ban on Jewish settlement in the town of Gliwice must have been associated with this edict (however, it is impossible to determine how long it was in force).